 For companies in the call or option business, the bank can give a letter to guarantee that the business will provide an underlying asset if the other party exercises their call option.

-It is important to state that the letter of guarantee may specify that the bank will pay only a portion of the funds and not all of it.
+It is important to state that the guarantee letter may specify that the bank will pay only a portion of the funds and not all of it.

-Letters of guarantee also apply to technology trade, in leases of large equipment, goods import-export declaration, contracting and construction as well funding from financial institutions.
+Letters of guarantee also apply to technology trade, leases of large equipment, goods import-export declaration, contracting, and construction, as well as funding from financial institutions.

-Despite a letter of credit (also termed as a documentary credit) and a letter of guarantee enabling smooth operations in high-value transactions, they have several key differences.
+Despite a letter of credit (also termed documentary credit) and a letter of guarantee enabling smooth operations in high-value transactions, they have several key differences.

 These differences are:

-- Fourthly, a letter of credit is a form of a promissory note from a bank or any other financial institution showing commitment by the bank to facilitate the transfer of funds after certain requirements are met.
+• Fourthly, a letter of credit is a form of promissory note from a bank or any other financial institution showing commitment by the bank to facilitate the transfer of funds after certain requirements are met.
 Once the given terms are met and validated, funds are transferred to the supplier.
 In comparison, a letter of guarantee is executed if either the buyer or the seller fails to fulfill the terms of the transaction.
-For instance, if a buyer had requested a letter of guarantee from the supplier before shipment and the supplier fails to deliver the goods paid for, the buyer can demand to be compensated by the issuing bank.
+For instance, if a buyer had requested this letter from the supplier before shipment and the supplier failed to deliver the goods paid for, the buyer could demand to be compensated by the issuing bank.

 How does a Letter of Guarantee Work?